ev3dev-lang-java/ev3dev-lang-java/README.md

 }
 ```

-Once you compile and run the program on EV3Dev:
+To compile and run the program on EV3Dev:

 ``` bash
 javac HelloWorld.java